-Investments - Plan participants direct their contributions to any of the 21 investment accounts available.
-There are three investments that remain in the Plan in which participants cannot currently invest.
-Prior to 2010, the Plan discontinued the option to invest in Flexsteel common stock, the guaranteed investment contract and the Principal Large Cap Blend account.
+Investments - Plan participants direct their contributions to any of the 23 investment accounts available.
+Two investments remain in the Plan in which participants cannot currently invest.
+Prior to 2010, the Plan discontinued the option to invest in Flexsteel Industries, Inc. common stock and the guaranteed investment contract.
 The investment option in the guaranteed investment contract is not benefit responsive because participants may not be able to transact at contract value for transactions, such as investment transfers, early withdrawals, or termination.
-The guaranteed investment contract is presented at fair market value of \$1,430 and \$1,765 as of December 31, 2011 and 2010, respectively.
-The contract value of the guaranteed investment contract was \$1,430 and \$1,765 as of December 31, 2011 and 2010, respectively.
+The guaranteed investment contract is presented at fair market value of \$1,100 and \$1,430 as of December 31, 2012 and 2011, respectively.
+The contract value of the guaranteed investment contract was \$1,100 and \$1,430 as of December 31, 2012 and 2011, respectively.
 Participants will not pay a surrender charge for distributions to participants and qualified domestic relations orders (during 60-day window following event), beneficiaries (during 120-day window), due to normal retirement (during 60-day window after normal retirement date and a second 60-day window after actual physical retirement), or minimum distributions.
 Participants will not pay a surrender charge when the U.S. Treasury Rate is equal to or less than the guaranteed rate being credited.
 Participants will pay a surrender charge when the U.S. Treasury Rate is higher than the guaranteed rate being credited.